 Henningsgaard will attend meetings of legal counsel representing the parties in the lawsuit.
 His representation of the Port and school districts is separate from his position as the city attorney for Astoria, which not a party to the timber lawsuit.

 “Based upon a discussion with John DiLorenzo (Linn County’s attorney), I do not anticipate my fee exceeding $10,000 annually; $3,333 apiece,” Henningsgaard wrote in a letter to the Port, Seaside and Jewell.
 “This assumes I will attend four meetings per year in Salem and spend time getting up to speed on the case and in communications.”

 A win or settlement in favor of the plaintiffs could result in sizable payouts to the approximately 140 taxing districts party to the lawsuit.
 Those include local school districts, the Port and Clatsop Community College.

 Clatsop County, which has about 23 percent of the forestlands involved in the lawsuit, was the only county among the 15 counties included in the class action to opt out, meaning it has no counsel at meetings about the progress of the lawsuit.
-Four other taxing districts under the county were automatically removed.
-The Sunset Empire Parks and Recreation District and Sunset Empire Transportation District also voted to opt out.
+Four other taxing districts under the county were automatically removed, and the Sunset Empire Parks and Recreation District voted to opt out.